North Queens TV White Space Trials

 It is this combination of improved NLOS performance and a relatively large amount of available spectrum that holds great promise and is the reason for our interest.

 The lower portion of the TVWS band below 600Mhz is shared with TV stations with the TV stations having priority and the TVWS equipment having to operate under very strict non interference requirements.
 In most rural areas this spectrum is very lightly used by TV stations and we feel it's use is only likely to decrease as more media is delivered over the internet, by cable or satellite.

-It's note worthy that in the United States auctions in this band have been poorly attended possibly because operators prefer to operate in high population density areas where higher frequencies make better economic sense for them.
+It's note worthy that auctions in this band have been poorly attended possibly because operators prefer to operate in high population density areas where higher frequencies make better economic sense for them.

 Questions, comments or suggestions are welcome, please use the contact link below.